nladha09/cuddly-fiesta-rhcsa/8-Configure-Local-Storage-&-File-Systems.md

 - `partprobe` - to make kernel aware of this partition
 - `cat /proc/partitions` - to view partitions (now you can see addt'l partitions)
 ---
+- `mkfs -t xfs -f /dev/sda5` - to create xfs File System on partition (use Logical partition, not extended partition) - can use `-f` option in case fs on some partition already exists.
 - `mkdir /partition` - to create the mount directory
-- `mkfs.xfs -f /dev/sda5` - to create xfs File System on partition (use Logical partition, not extended partition) - can use `-f` option in case fs on some partition already exists.
 - `mount /dev/sda5 /partition/` - to mount partition on directory `/partition`
 - `df -h` - to view mounted (not persistent mount)
 - `mount` - to check the mounted File System